The Mikado (1967 film): Plot

-In Japan, Nanki-Poo, a young and apparently poor "wand'ring minstrel", arrives at the seaside town of Titipu in search of a schoolgirl named Yum-Yum, to profess his love for her after hearing that her ward, a cheap tailor named Ko-Ko, was to be executed for an act of flirting.
+In Japan, Nanki-Poo, a young and apparently poor "wand'ring minstrel", arrives at the seaside town of Titipu in search of a schoolgirl named Yum-Yum, to profess his love for her after hearing that her guardian, a cheap tailor named Ko-Ko, was to be executed for an act of flirting.
 The aristocratic mayor of Titipu, Pooh-Bah, and his deputy, Pish-Tush, tell Nanki-Poo that the charges against Ko-Ko were dropped at the last moment, as he was made "Lord High Executioner" to protect others in town accused of the same crime.

 Yum-Yum and her sisters, Pitti-Sing and Peep-Bo, return home from school.
 Nanki-Poo wants to meet Yum-Yum in person, but Ko-Ko sends him away.
 Pooh-Bah does not find Yum-Yum and her classmates respectful enough.
 Later, Nanki-Poo, reveals to Yum-Yum that he is the son of the Mikado, the Emperor of Japan, and also that the Mikado has ordered Nanki-Poo to marry an elderly court lady named Katisha, or "perish ignominiously on the scaffold", and so he fled his home disguised as a minstrel.
 Nanki-Poo and Yum-Yum lament that capital punishment is the penalty for flirting.

 Ko-Ko receives a letter from the Mikado containing a decree that unless an execution is carried out in Titipu within a month, the town will be reduced to the rank of a village, which would bring "irretrievable ruin".
 After a discussion with Pooh-Bah and Pish-Tush, Ko-Ko finds Nanki-Poo planning to commit suicide by hanging himself due to losing Yum-Yum.
 Ko-Ko persuades him, instead, to be executed for the good of the town and agrees that during the ensuing month, Nanki-Poo may marry Yum-Yum.
-Before the wedding, a furious Katisha storms into Titipu with her goons to take Nanki-Poo back to the Mikado's palace for judgement.
-Pitti-Sing, Yum-Yum and the townspeople thwart Katisha who leaves vowing to return with the Mikado.
+Before the wedding, a furious Katisha storms into Titipu to expose Nanki-Poo's true identity.
+Pitti-Sing, Yum-Yum and the townspeople thwart Katisha, who leaves vowing to return with the Mikado.